 Being married on, visiting multiple times a year, and eventually investing in our rental villa over the past 16 years, we’ve seen and heard just about everything.
 Hopefully some of your questions are answered below.
 If not, please contact us for help.

 Traveling to St. John & the Virgin Islands

 1Do I need a passport?

-While current US government regulations do not require a US passport for travel to or from the US Virgin Islands, we recommend you bring a passport (or you will need a certified copy of your birth certificate and, for anyone 18 or older, a driver's license or other government identification with a photograph); you will need to clear US Customs on St. Thomas when you depart which having a passport, while not necessary, having a passport will facilitate the process and you will need a passport should you wish to visit the nearby British Virgin Islands such as Jost Van Dyke, Tortola or Virgin Gorda.
+While current US government regulations do not require a US passport for travel to or from the US Virgin Islands, however, we recommend you bring a passport (or you will need a certified copy of your birth certificate and, for anyone 18 or older, a driver's license or other government identification with a photograph).
+You will need to clear US Customs on St. Thomas when you depart which having a passport and, while not necessary, having a passport will facilitate the process and you will need a passport should you wish to visit the nearby British Virgin Islands such as Jost Van Dyke, Tortola or Virgin Gorda.

 2Where does one fly into to get to St John?